bl4de/ctf/2022/SquareCTF_2022/ezpwn1_writeup.md

 cat ./the_flag_is_in_here/flag.txt
 ```

-The problemn here is that we have only 16 characters to use, because this is the size of `command` characters array used in `system(command);` execution and our payload has 35 characters.
+The problem here is that we have only 16 characters to use, because this is the size of `command` characters array used in `system(command);` execution and our payload has 35 characters.
 We need to shorten it to maximum 16 characters.

 To be able to do so, we can use wildcard character (`*`), whcih is going to be expanded by shell.
 Here's one of the examples: